Michelle4929/Michelle4929.github.io/projects/StudyLink.md

 ## To Visit Our Page

-If you would like to check out our project, feel free to visit our project home page.
+If you would like to check out our project, feel free to visit our <a href="https://phoenix-codecrafters.github.io/"><i class="large github icon "></i>project home page</a>